 Largo A. Gemelli, 1.

-Milano 20123 (mi) Italia
+Milan 20123 (mi) Italy

 mireno.berrettini@gmail.com

-Thirty years after the events, this essay aims at reconstructing the Anglo-American perception of the 1989 Tiananmen crisis in its political-diplomatic component and in the public opinion, analyzing Westerners responses in the field of the international relations.
-To a large extent, this study is based on recently declassified material, but other important sources have been periodicals of that time.
-Anglo-American perceptions and diplomatic positions with respect to Tiananmen crisis constitute a matter of undoubted interest because it allow us to know, from a peculiar perspective, a different 1989 from that to which, in the West, we commonly use to think.
+Thirty years after the events, this essay aims at reconstructing the Anglo-American perception of the 1989 Tiananmen crisis both in its political-diplomatic component and in public opinion, analysing Western response in the ambit of international relations.
+To a large extent, this study is based on recently declassified material, but other important sources were periodicals of the time.
+Anglo-American perceptions and diplomatic positions with respect to the Tiananmen crisis constitute a subject of undoubted interest because they allow us to know, from a unique perspective, a 1989 that is different from the one we commonly think of in the West.

-1. Introduzione
+1. Introduction

-On June 6th, 1989, the Daily Mirror would publish a cover that would remain into history with the name of Tank Man, a civilian still on the Changan avenue facing unarmed a row of tanks of the People’s Liberation Army (PLA).
-Over the iconic photograph, taken by Jeff Widener the previous day, the tabloid “Our Freedom Cannot Die”.
-In that moment virtually all the major international media were broadcasting news about the events taking place in Beijing or other cities of the People’s Republic of China (PRC) which resulted in the Tiananmen Square clashes on June 4th.
+On June 6th, 1989, the Daily Mirror published a front page story that went down in history.
+Tagged “Tank Man”, it was about an unarmed civilian standing on Changan Avenue facing a row of tanks from the People’s Liberation Army (PLA).
+Above the iconic photograph, taken by Jeff Widener the previous day, the tabloid’s headline shouted, “Our Freedom Cannot Die”.
+At that time virtually all the major international media outlets were broadcasting news about the events taking place in Beijing and other cities of the People’s Republic of China (PRC), which resulted in the Tiananmen Square clashes on June 4th.

-As is known, the protest began with the funerals of Hu Yaobang in the capital.
-On April 22nd it turned from a commemoration of a leader considered among the most ‘open-minded’ of the communist establishment into a big mass event with the contours of a more or less defined political protest.
-Hu, starting from the new course of Deng Xiaoping, had supported the economic reforms and had become an icon for those sectors that since 1986 asked for a more incisive change.
-His resignation as General Secretary of the Chinese Communist Party (CCP), January 15th, 1987, as well as those of Deng in the following November, had been perceived as a defeat for the reformists, despite having succeeded him Zhao Ziyang, a other personality considered to be close to the protesters’ demands.
+As is known, the protest began with the funeral of Hu Yaobang in the capital.
+On April 22nd it went from being a commemoration of a leader considered one of the most ‘open-minded’ of the communist establishment, to being a mass event that resembled a more or less defined political protest.
+Hu, from the start of the new direction taken by Deng Xiaoping, had supported the economic reforms and had become an icon for those sectors that, from 1986, had been asking for a more incisive change.
+His resignation as General Secretary of the Chinese Communist Party (CCP) on January 15th, 1987, as well as that of Deng the following November, had been perceived as a defeat for the reformists, despite Zhao Ziyang, another personality considered to be close to the protesters’ demands, having succeeded him.

-Taking in consideration the complex internal Chinese events, made difficult to decrypt by the movements in the rooms of Zhongnanhai (headquarters of the highest CCP bodies), this essay aims at being a first step in the reconstruction of the Anglo-American perception of the Tiananmen crisis, both in its political-diplomatic component, as in the subject of public opinion, analyzing US and British answers in the context of the international relations of the time.
-For the most part, this study is based on recently declassified political-diplomatic material, but other important sources have been periodicals.
-This choice is due to the fact that media “played the outside agitator role”, and because they helped to shape the ideas of a Western public opinion according to a whole series of stereotypes that conditioned the choices of the Anglo-Saxon politicians.
+Bearing in mind the complex internal Chinese events, rendered difficult to decrypt due to the internal movements of Zhongnanhai (the headquarters of the highest organs of the CCP), this essay aims at being a first step in the reconstruction of the Anglo-American perception of the Tiananmen crisis, both in its political-diplomatic component and in terms of public opinion, analysing US and British response in the context of the international relations of the time.
+For the most part, this study is based on recently declassified political-diplomatic material, but other important sources were periodicals.
+This choice derives both from the fact that the media “played the outside agitator role”, and because it helped shape the ideas of Western public opinion according to a whole series of stereotypes that influenced the choices made by Anglo-Saxon politicians.

-The Anglo-American perceptions and positions with respect to Tiananmen constitute a topic of undoubted interest, both because of the current political repercussions, and because it allow us to know aspects of a 1989 that is different from the one to which, both in Europe and in the United States, we are commonly used to think.
+The Anglo-American perceptions and positions with respect to Tiananmen constitute a topic of undoubted interest, both because of the current political repercussions, and because they allow us to know aspects of a 1989 that is different from the one we commonly think of both in Europe and in the United States.

-2. The ‘Atlantic diplomacy’ and June 4th, 1989
+2. ‘Atlantic diplomacy’ and June 4th, 1989